 As a personal rule, I try to start my pitch emails by greeting the person I’m emailing.

 I use an app called hunter.io to enter a website and see all email addresses connected to that site.
 Check out the screenshot below.
-I wanted to find the editor for a popular business blog and there were a few relevant results.
+I wanted to find the editor of a popular business blog and there were a few relevant results.

 It also tells an editor that you’ve done your research not just about the publication but about them.